ryanjchrist/ryanjchrist.github.io/_posts/2024-01-01-prototyping.markdown

     teaser: "/assets/images/MAGLEV.jpg"
 description: add
 ---
-Developed several prototypes using PID Controllers, Arduino microcontrollers and laser-cut components to create interactive and functional designs.
+Developed several prototypes using PID controllers, Arduino microcontrollers, and laser-cut components to create interactive and functional designs.

-# Magnetic Levetation
+# Magnetic Levitation

-My group and I designed a control system for a magnetic levitation device to alter the position of a ball.
-We controlled movements in sine, square wave, and random modes based on user-defined parameters.
-We used LabVIEW to create our control system.
-On our block diagram we used multiple DAQ Assistants and a Case Structure.
-On our front panel we included PID coefficients, voltage, and height.
-We modeled our system off a system of linear differential equations to produce an overall tranfer function.
-We used MATLAB's sisotool to tune our position, derivative, and integral contstants and refined these further in LabVIEW.
+My group and I designed a control system for a magnetic levitation device to precisely manipulate the position of a ball.
+We implemented control modes for sine, square wave, and random movements based on user-defined parameters.

+* Control System: Developed in LabVIEW, utilizing multiple DAQ Assistants and a Case Structure on the block diagram.
+* User Interface: Designed a front panel display with adjustable PID coefficients, voltage, and height monitoring for real-time control.
+* Mathematical Modeling: Modeled the system using a set of linear differential equations to derive an overall transfer function.
+* Tuning & Optimization: Used MATLAB’s sisotool to tune proportional, integral, and derivative (PID) constants, refining the response further in LabVIEW for improved stability and accuracy.

 <div id="nanogallery3"></div>